-Historical Notes Regarding Wimbledon Park
+Historical Notes Regarding

-by Douglas Gardiner & Timothy Ball
+By Douglas Gardiner & Timothy Ball

 For centuries, the area around Wimbledon has been popular because of its close proximity to London, but more so because of the beauty of the landscape and particularly this lovely valley that makes up Wimbledon Park.
 As a result, Wimbledon Park has been owned by a succession of wealthy landowners who have built great houses and lavished their money on the landscape.